wrawra90/ALA_task/README.md

 Prior to obtain the necessary dataset, I played a bit with some 'galah' functions.

-First, I search for the species/group of interest and count the number of registers.
+First, I search for the species/group of interest and count the number of registers:

 ```r
 reptiles <- select_taxa("Reptilia")